Kintyre/ksconf/docs/source/known_issues.rst

 -   File encoding issues:
 -   Byte order markers and specific encodings are NOT preserved.
-All file will be writen out as UTF-8, by default.
+All file will be written out as UTF-8, by default.

 Splunk app